-As of December 31, 2020, we held equity securities with a readily determinable fair value of \$11.4 million compared to \$11.1 million. as of December 31, 2019.
-These equity securities represent investments in a publicly traded Community Reinvestment Act fund and are subject to market pricing volatility, with changes in fair value recorded in earnings.
+As of December 31, 2021, we held equity securities with a readily determinable fair value of \$11.0 million compared to \$11.4 million as of December 31, 2020.
+These equity securities represent investments in a publicly traded CRA fund and are subject to market pricing volatility, with changes in fair value recorded in earnings.

-The Company held equity securities without a readily determinable fair values and measured at cost of \$3.6 million at December 31, 2020 and 2019, respectively.
-The Company measures equity securities that do not have readily determinable fair values at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
+The Company held equity securities without a readily determinable fair values and measured at cost of \$4.4 million at December 31, 2021 compared to \$3.6 million as of December 31, 2020.
+The Company measures equity securities that do not have readily determinable fair values at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issue.